 - 1. Read the whole sentence, slowly and carefully.
 Don't just read the underlined part, because you need to determine what role the underlined part plays in the whole sentence. - 2a.
-If there seems to be an error in the underlined part-and about 80 percent of the time there will be-try to identify what exactly is wrong and then formulate in your head what the correct wording should look like.
+If there seems to be an error in the underlined part-and about 80 percent of the time there will be-try to identify what exactly is wrong.
 Do this before you look at the answer choices, because the test writers will try to hijack you with wrong answers that look correct.
 There are three basic ways in which an answer can be wrong: - I. It violates a rule of grammar. - II.
 It is worded in an unclear way. - III.
 It is worded in a "nonstandard" way; i.e., it sounds funny. - 2b.
 If the underlined section appears to be correct, note that to yourself, but remember that you still need to rule out every answer choice before you confirm that the original is correct. - 3.
-Look through the answer choices one by one.
-Choice A is always the same as the underlined passage in the question, so move directly to choice B. Look for the error types described in this chapter.
-The moment you identify a clear error in an answer, move on to the next choice.
-When you find an answer that looks correct, note it to yourself, but keep reading.
-You need to read every answer; sometimes there is more than one answer that is grammatically correct, but one of them is "more standard" than the others according to the standards used by ACT. - 4.
-If you identify the correct answer, enter your choice and don't look back.
-If you aren't sure which answer is correct, then narrow down your choices.
-Many answer choices look obviously wrong, so cross them off your list and focus on the answers that could be correct.
-What are the differences between them?
-Does one "sound" better than the others?
-Do any of them leave room for misinterpretation?
-Once you decide which one seems to be the strongest answer, type it in and move on to the next question.
+Look at the answer choices one by one.
+If you found an error in the underlined part of the original sentence, eliminate answer choice A and any answer choice that repeats the same error.
+The test writers often repeat errors two or three times among the five answer choices, so identifying an error early and correctly can pay dividends in helping you get through the answer choices quickly.
+Look for additional errors that crop up in the answers and eliminate the answer choices where they crop up.
+With a little search-and-destroy work, you can be down to one answer choice much more easily and quickly than if you were trying to compare all five answer choices together. - If you never found an error in answer choice A, search for errors in the remaining answer choices so that you can eliminate those and hopefully, only have A remaining.
+It's much more reliable than just picking A because it sounds okay. - 4.
+If you have two answer choices that seem okay, note differences between the two.
+The error or errors have to reside in something that is phrased differently in the two answers, or is included in one but not the other.
+Use the rest of the sentence to decide which one is correct.
+And once you're down to one answer choice, pick it and don't look back.